MightyJoeW/getScriptOrDieTryin/content/blog/Is-Math-Needed-For-Web-Development/index.md

 Do you need to know math to use CSS? <strong>No</strong> <br />
 Do you need to know math to use JavaScript? <strong>At least basic algebra</strong>

-HTML and CSS alone are vast languages that are powerful and capable of creating beautiful web experiences, complete with special effects and stunning visuals without any math.
+HTML and CSS alone are vast languages that are capable of creating beautiful web experiences, complete with special effects and stunning visuals without any math.

 Although JavaScript does require a basic understanding of algebra, you absolutely do not need to be a math guru to create awesome sites and apps.

 As you continue to learn and build with JavaScript, these concepts will become second nature as you figure out how to create functions that will do the heavy lifting for you.

-Just keep in mind when diving into more complex features and areas of development that you will be required to have an appropriate understanding of corresponding mathematical concepts in that area (i.e. game development).
+Just keep in mind that apps greater complexity may require a deeper understanding of math depending on what you’re trying to do (i.e. programming your own animations).

 Lastly, if you have no desire to learn how to code but need to put a site together, you can use a drag-and-drop CMS such as Wordpress.